test-kitchen/test-kitchen/docs/content/docs/drivers/dokken.md

 kitchen-dokken is a Test Kitchen driver for that uses specially created Docker containers and a docker container of Chef Infra for rapid testing that can be run on a local workstation or in CI pipelines.

+For a complete list of available container images see [u/dokken](https://hub.docker.com/u/dokken) on Docker Hub.

 Example **kitchen.yml**:

 ```